-Hong Kong is only open to visitors who have been in Mainland China, Taiwan or Macao for 14 days or more.
+Hong Kong is open to tourists who have been in Mainland China, Taiwan or Macao for 14 days or more.
 Tourism from other countries remains banned.

 Travelers must also present confirmation in English or Chinese of a room reservation in a government-designated quarantine hotel for not less than 21 nights starting on the day of the arrival.
 They also must submit proof of a negative COVID-19 nucleic acid test taken within 72 hours before departure.